dudeperf3ct/dudeperf3ct.github.io/sensei/jeff_bezos.md

 Bezoism
 ===========================

-I live my life in such a way that when in quiet moment of reflection thinking back in my life, I have as few regrets as possible.
+<span class='purple'>I live my life in such a way that when in quiet moment of reflection thinking back in my life, I have as few regrets as possible.</span>

 I believe in power of wandering.
 All of my best decisions in business and in life have been made with heart, intuition, guts, not analysis.